Insider trading plea not valid after major ruling: U.S. prosecutors

 The court, in reversing the convictions of two hedge fund managers, Todd Newman and Anthony Chiasson, ruled that prosecutors must prove a trader knew the source of a tip received a benefit in exchange for the information.

-The court also narrowed what constitutes a benefit, saying it must be of “some consequence” and cannot be only friendship.
+The court also narrowed what constitutes a benefit for the purposes of insider trading prosecutions, saying it must be of “some consequence” and cannot be only friendship.

 Prosecutors are appealing the decision, which has led to convictions being reversed or charges being dropped for seven of the 93 insider trading defendants Bharara’s office had pursued since 2009.